Gigantic (unproduced film)

+Gigantic is an unproduced American animated musical fantasy film based on the English fairy tale "Jack and the Beanstalk".
+The film was to be directed by Nathan Greno and Meg LeFauve, produced by Dorothy McKim, and was to feature original songs from Robert Lopez and Kristen Anderson-Lopez.

+Gigantic was initially scheduled to be released on November 21, 2018, but it was pushed back to November 25, 2020 after it was announced that Ralph Breaks the Internet would be released on the former date.
+It was also intended to be the first Walt Disney Animation Studios adaptation film since Big Hero 6.
+However, on October 10, 2017, Disney cancelled the movie due to creative differences.
+Raya and the Last Dragon then assumed the November 2020 date even though its release was delayed to March 5, 2021 due to the COVID-19 pandemic.

 Premise

-Set in Spain during the Age of Exploration, a man named Jack finds a land of giants hidden in the clouds, and befriends a young 11-year-old giantess named Inma, who treats him like a doll.
-The film also features a race of Storm Giants.
+Set in Spain during the Age of Exploration, the film followed Jack as he discovers a world of giants hidden within clouds.
+Jack befriends the female giant Inma, who's "11 years old, 60 feet tall, fiery, feisty, and a lot to control" and estimated to be over 90 tons or over 180,000 pounds!
+She treats him like a living doll.
+Meanwhile, the antagonists, Storm Giants, stand at 120 feet.

 Production

 During the D23 Expo in August 2015, Disney announced the film Gigantic, which would be produced by Dorothy McKim, and the film's music would be written by Robert Lopez and Kristen Anderson-Lopez (Winnie the Pooh, Frozen).
 Director Nathan Greno stated "we're looking to make the definitive version of Jack and the Beanstalk," which he also mentioned did not really have one.
 The film would be different from the original tale.
 On October 3, 2016, it was announced that Oscar-nominated screenwriter Meg LeFauve (Inside Out) would join Greno as director.